 Please note that during the pandemic some activities are not accessible.
 Please call the park for availability, 703-437-9101.

-Frying Pan is one of the most popular parks in Fairfax County.
-It preserves and interprets early 20th century farm life.
-There's no entry fee except for special events.
-Perhaps the best way to explore Frying Pan is just park your car and start walking around.
-The visitor center and rentable picnic shelter are near one of the park's two entrances off West Ox Road.
-The shelter and spaces in the visitor center can be rented.
-There's also an exhibit about farm life inside the center.
-Near the main entrance you'll see a preschool, a 1920s-era carousel, the park's country store, equestrian facilities, and the barns that house the farm animals.
-The daily wagon rides, weather permitting, start in this area.
-There's a natural surface road that connects this area to the visitor center.
+Frying Pan Farm, one of the most popular parks in Fairfax County, preserves and interprets early 20th century farm life.
+Entry to the farm is free except for special events.
+The best way to explore Frying Pan is to park and start walking.
+The Visitor Center and rentable Picnic Shelter are located at one of the park's two entrances on West Ox Road.
+Visitor Center rooms can be rented, and there are restrooms and an exhibit on dairy farming inside.
+At the farm entrance there are equestrian facilities, a preschool, a 1920s-era carousel, the park's Country Store, barns, a rentable picnic area, a farm house, and farm animals.
+Daily wagon rides, weather permitting, start in this area.
+There is a natural surface road that connects this area to the Visitor Center.
 The north side of the park, beyond the equestrian areas, has wooded hiking trails near a creek named Frying Pan Branch.
 During the park's open hours, feel free to wander into the store, along the paths, and through the barns.
-Almost every afternoon at 4 p.m. visitors can try their hand at milking a cow.
-You'll see horses, pigs, chickens, goats, turkeys, ducks, peacocks and other animals common to farms of the early 1900s.
-You can learn about new animal births online.
+There is cow milking every afternoon at 4 p.m.
+You will see horses, pigs, chickens, goats, turkeys, ducks, peacocks, and other animals common to farms of the early 1900s.
+You can learn about animal births on the park's web page.
 The park also has historic buildings, and Frying Pan hosts a four-day 4-H Fair and Carnival in late summer as well as other seasonal festivals.